Shashank-raut1999/Digital-VLSI-SoC-Design-And-Planning/Day3/AA_Day3.md

      - We can press __Shift+Z__ to zoom out and __Ctrl+Z__ to zoom in.

+## Finding error in poly.mag file
-## How to find an error in the poly.mag file in the drc_tests directory?
+ - How to find an error in the poly.mag file in the drc_tests directory?
    - First we will open the **poly.mag** file in the magic tool either by File/open option in the magic window itself or by typing the command ``` load poly.mag``` in the *tkcon* terminal.
    - ![image](https://github.com/Shashank-raut1999/SoC/assets/165283786/063affd5-493f-4251-b009-9c31c061635c)